Level0r0s/wsproxy/README.md

  1. Enter the container: `docker-enter wsproxy`
  2. Make the neccessary configurations on `/etc/apache2/sites-enabled` and on `/etc/hosts`.
- 3. Restart apache2: `supervisorctl restart apache2`.
+ 3. Restart apache2: `/etc/init.d/apache2 restart`.

 **Note:** The command `docker-enter` can be installed like this:
 `docker run -v /usr/local/bin:/target jpetazzo/nsenter`